 Augmented Reality Devices

-Augmented reality devices can be classified in four categories.
+Augmented reality devices can be classified in following categories.

 1. Heads Up Display